wilsonmar/k-rail/README.md

 ## Violations from logs

-Violations are also emitted as structured data in the logs:
+Violations are also emitted as structured data in logs:

 ```json
 $ kubectl logs --namespace k-rail --selector name=k-rail | jq '.'